A Guide To Eco-Friendly Tech

 Razer Laptop Stand

-Starting from the bottom, we have my Razer Mercury Laptop Stand (gifted).
+Underneath my laptop, I have my Razer Mercury Laptop Stand (gifted).
 I received this after speaking with Razer at the start of this year to find out more about their Restorify program, which traces and calculates the carbon impact of your purchase and provides you with the option to buy carbon credits at the checkout.
 While carbon offsetting isn’t anything new, the Restorify program is innovative, highlighting the exact carbon emissions associated with any given purchase.
 Let’s hope it gets more gamers thinking about not just touching grass, but also preserving it.
 In return, I’d also like Razer to share more about who makes their products, and if they’re being paid fairly.

 Logitech Recycled Keyboard